-Reason for Termination Treatment of Deferred Share Units Death or Disability Outstanding Deferred Share Units that were vested on or before the date of death or Disability will be settled in accordance with Section 8.5 of the Plan provided that the settlement date will be the earlier of (i) the date set out as the settlement date in the notice delivered by the Participant pursuant to Section 8.5 of the Plan; (ii) the date that is 90 days following the date of death or Disability; and (iii) December 31st of the calendar year in which death or Disability occurs.
+Reason for Termination Treatment of Deferred Share Units Death or Disability Outstanding Deferred Share Units that were vested on or before the date of death or Disability will be settled in accordance with Section 8.5 of the Plan provided that the settlement date will be the earlier of (i) the date set out as the settlement date in the notice delivered by the Participant pursuant to Section 8.5 of the Plan; (ii) the date that is 90 days following the date of death or Disability; and (iii) December 31 st of the calendar year in which death or Disability occurs.
 Outstanding Deferred Share Units that were not vested on or before the date of death or Disability will in all respects terminate as of the date of death or Disability.
 Change in Control Deferred Share Units vest in accordance with Section 12 of the Plan.
-Ceasing to Hold Office but continues to be engaged as an Employee or Consultant Outstanding Deferred Share Units will continue to vest pursuant to the DSU Award Agreement.
-Ceasing to Hold Office for Director Cause Event Outstanding Deferred Share Units (whether vested or unvested) will automatically terminate on the date the Participant ceases to be a Director.
-Ceasing to Hold Office other than as set out above including Mandatory Retirement Outstanding Deferred Share Units that were vested on or before the date the Participant ceases to be a Director will be settled in accordance with Section 8.5 of the Plan provided that the settlement date will be the earlier of (i) the date set out as the settlement date in the notice delivered by the Participant pursuant to Section 8.5 of the Plan; (ii) the date that is 90 days following the date the Participant ceases to be a Director; and (iii) December 31st of the calendar year in which the Participant ceases to be a Director.
+Ceasing to Hold Office but continues to be engaged as an Employee Outstanding Deferred Share Units will continue to vest pursuant to the DSU Award Agreement.
+Ceasing to Hold Office for Director Cause Event Outstanding Deferred Share Units (whether vested or unvested) will automatically terminate on the date the Participant ceases to be a Director Ceasing to Hold Office other than as set out Outstanding Deferred Share Units that were vested on or before the date the Participant ceases to be a Director will be settled in accordance with Section

+Reason for Termination Treatment of Deferred Share Units above including Mandatory Retirement 8.5 of the Plan provided that the settlement date will be the earlier of (i) the date set out as the settlement date in the notice delivered by the Participal pursuant to Section 8.5 of the Plan; (ii) the date that is 90 days following the date the Participant ceases to be a Director; and (iii) December 31st of the calendar year in which the Participant ceases to be a Director.
 Subject to the foregoing, any remaining Deferred Share Units will in all respects terminate as of the date the Participant ceases to be a Director

-Reason for Termination Treatment of Deferred Share Units Death or Disability Outstanding Deferred Share Units that were vested on or before the date of death or Disability will be settled in accordance with Section 8.5 of the Plan provided that the settlement date will be the earlier of (i) the date set out as the settlement date in the notice delivered by the Participant pursuant to Section 8.5 of the Plan; (ii) the date that is 90 days following the date of death or Disability; and (iii) December 31st of the calendar year in which death or Disability occurs Change in Control Deferred Share Units vest in accordance with Section 12 of the Plan.
-Ceasing to be a Consultant due to completion/termination of contract Outstanding Deferred Share Units (whether vested or unvested) will automatically terminate on the date the Participant ceases to be a Consultant.
-Ceasing to be a Consultant due to completion/termination of contract but continues to be engaged as a Director or Employee Outstanding Deferred Share Units will continue to vest pursuant to the DSU Award Agreement.
-Ceasing to be a Consultant and concurrently hired and becomes an Employee The Deferred Share Units previously granted to the Consultant will flow through to the Employee on the same terms and conditions of the original grant of Deferred Share Units.